+General Contractor

-General Contractor Yves Germain Construction
+Yves Germain Construction

+Project Owner

-Project Owner Canadian Coast Guard
+Canadian Coast Guard

 Architect/Engineer BPR Inc.

+Material Supplier

-Material Supplier King Packaged Materials Company disrupted shooting schedules.
-The skill of the Cimota Inc. certified nozzelmen and the quality of the specially designed King shotcrete mixture were evident by the overall quality of the completed project.
+King Packaged Materials Company

+conditions that constantly disrupted shooting schedules.
+The skill of the Cimota Inc. certified nozzlemen and the quality of the specially designed King shotcrete mixture were evident by the overall quality of the completed project.
 After 2 years, the performance of the shotcrete has met all expectations and Public Works and Government Services Canada has expressed complete satisfaction with the performance of the product and the installation.

-Patrick Giroux is the General Manager for Cimota Inc., a Quebecbased contractor specializing in shotcrete and concrete repair.
+Patrick Giroux is President of Cimota Inc., a Quebec, Canada-based civil contractor specializing in shotcrete and concrete repair, rock protection and stabilization, drilling, and grouting.
 He is a graduate civil engineer from Sherbrooke University, Sherbrooke, QC, Canada.
-He received his master's degree in civil engineering with an emphasis on cement and concrete technology and shotcrete repairs at Laval University, Québec City, QC, Canada.
+Giroux has over 15 years of experience in shotcrete and concrete repairs.